CaptainCredible/ubitWebUSB/README.md

 # ubitWebUSB

+adapted from Bill Sievers amazing project: https://github.com/bsiever/microbit-webusb

 Add the ubitwebusb.js to your p5.js project root directory don't forget to include the line <script src="ubitwebusb.js"></script> in your index.html so the browser actually reads the file ubitwebusb.js

 add this line in setup:
 setupuBitSerial()

+now to send data from p5js to microbit use: uBitWriteLine("whatever you want to send");
+or
+uBitWriteLine(58);

-add these functions in your sketch.js onReceivedString(string){
+add these functions in your sketch.js

+// to receive a string
+onReceivedString(string){
 // do something with string
 }

+//to receive a name + value
 onReceivedValue(name, value){
 // do something with name and value
 }

-to check if the microBit is connected in your code you can use: if(connectedDevice != null){
+to check if the microBit is connected if(connectedDevice != null){
 //do something
 }